UCSBCarpentry/ucsb-ratlas/README.md

 -   Extent should be the same as #3 inset of map 7.
 -   NCOS – for now the new lagoon habitat shapefile
 -   Water
--   Bathymentry and elevation in one layer
+-   Bathymetry and elevation in one layer
     -   hillshade
 -   bike paths
 -   buildings – for context